 Cytotoxic drugs should be securely capped and sealed and should be packed in impervious packing material.
 Labels of all boxes, containers and vials should indicate that the substance is a cytotoxic drug.

 Legislation regarding cytotoxic drugs in Canada

 Most jurisdictions do not specifically cover cytotoxic drugs in legislation or regulations.
-However, in all Canadian jurisdictions it is the general duty of the employer to keep the workplace safe and eliminate foreseeable hazards.
-This includes the three basic worker rights in workplace safety: the right to refuse unsafe work, the right to knowledge about all hazards in the workplace, and the right to participate in the planning and development of procedures to protect workers from harm.
-For more information on your rights and how to develop safer workplaces, please refer to the CUPEGuideline, Effective Health and Safety Programs.
+However, in all Canadian jurisdictions it is the general duty of the employer to keep the workplace safe and to eliminate foreseeable hazards.

 The information contained in this fact sheet relates to the minimal requirements for cytotoxic drug administration and use, and should be considered only as a basic starting point in the development of healthy work practices.

 2. NIOSH Alert, Preventing Occupational Exposures to Antineoplastic and Other Hazardous Drugs in Health Care Settings.
-DHHS (NIOSH) Publication No. 2004–165.
+DHHS (NIOSH) Publication 165.

 3. Cytotoxic Drugs and Related Waste Guide (2008) Prepared by the cytotoxic drugs working party for WorkCover, New South Wales Government, Australia.

 4. NIOSH Occupational Exposure to Antineoplastic Agents.
 United States National Institute for Occupational Safety and Health. http://www.cdc.gov/niosh/topics/antineoplastic/.
 Retrieved 2009-12-24.